 This site offers a lot of information on how to prevent drug use but also provides drug education programs that can be implemented in high school.

-This site offers a lot of resources but also provides drug education programs that can be implemented in high school.
+This site offers many resources but also provides drug education programs that can be implemented in high school.

 This site offers a lot of information about prevention but also provides drug education programs that can be implemented in high school.